-My nephew, whom I gave birth to with my heart and raised with my mouth, is now a middle school and high school student.
+https://secretseoul.com/free-things-to-do-seoul/마음으로 My nephew, who I gave birth to and raised with my mouth, is now in middle school and high school.
 When I asked her to come over because it was her day off, she was indifferent.
-I told her to trust me because I know Seoul Happle well, but she replied, “Neng.
+I told her to trust me because I know Seoul Happle well, but she replied, “Neng, neng, neng.
 The disdain from the ‘neng’ and the snort from the five ‘k’s’ became the driving force behind this article.

 Amidst the flood of content focused solely on 2030, we’ve compiled a list of places to go that are light on the wallet and fun on the wallet.
 Attention SAT test takers.
 Don’t go to Kono, Ska, or a cafe every day.